By: Angi Shields

 Q: How do you use data to help make business decisions?

 A: Once upon a time in the restaurant business, you could literally just go with your gut.
 But with 750+ restaurants,* making decisions like that is just too risky.
 So we use the tools we have to help us be smarter: database mining and analytics and visualization of data.

 Q: Is there a profile of a perfect Tropical Smoothie Cafe Franchise Owner?

 A: Demographically, no. We’ve got people as young as 23 years old and some who are in their 60s and 70s.
 But what they share is what I call the “passion piece.”
 It’s their connection to the brand and their ability to connect with others.
 They have to model what they want their employees to do.
 Friendliness, having a smile, attention to detail, work ethic.
 It’s really about passing it down.
 That’s ultimately what we look for in our Franchise Owners.

-If you’d like to put your passion to work by owning a Tropical Smoothie Cafe franchise, click the Learn More button and complete our form.
+If you’d like to put your passion to work by owning a Tropical Smoothie Cafe franchise, click the Get Started button and complete our form.

 *Data represents count as of the article publish date and may not be reflective of current count